benjaminpcollins/benjaminpcollins.github.io/_pages/about.md

 ---
 permalink: /
-title: "# 👋🏼 Hello there, I'm Benjamin"
+title: "# 👋🏼 Hello there, I'm Benjamin!"
 author_profile: true
 redirect_from:
   - /about/